What is mental health?

-The very fact you are asking this question suggests that now might be a good time to talk with someone.
-It’s much better to nip problems in the bud than to allow them to develop and become more serious
+The very fact you are asking this question suggests that now might be an excellent time to talk with someone.
+It’s much better to nip problems in the bud than to allow them to develop and become more serious.

-Here are some of the common symptoms associated with mental health problems:
+Here are some common symptoms associated with mental health problems: